caprarodorner/preview-internal.caprarodorner.de/content/company/index.md

 Max is member and assistant treasurer of the InnerSource Commons Foundation and served two terms on its board of directors.
 He is a (part-time) engineer at DATEV eG where he educates on InnerSource and co-founded one of the firm's most successful InnerSource projects.

-Back in academia, Max performed over six years of research on InnerSource and consulted companies like Siemens, Continental, and Black Duck Software.
+Back in academia, Max performed over six years of research on InnerSource and consulted companies including Siemens, Continental, and Black Duck Software.
 He developed the contribution-flow method for evaluating and auditing InnerSource success in large organizations.
 Max holds a doctoral degree from FAU Erlangen, Germany.

 Reach out to Max via <a href="mailto:maximilian@caprarodorner.de">maximilian@caprarodorner.de</a>.